Timer/honors-paper/paper.md

 The memory for CUDA also resides on the GPU itself, which means before any kernels are executed memory must be copied to the GPU.
 Memory must then also be copied back to the host machine for use by the CPU @cudaguide.
 This adds a delay which may invalidate the benefits of CUDA for smaller workloads.

 # Methodology
-Testing was performed on the Blue Waters petascale machine at the University of Illinois at Urbana-Champaign.
-The facility is maintained by Cray and consists of 22,640 Cray XE6 machines and 3,072 XK7 machines, which are CPU-only and GPU-accelerated machines respectively.
-The XE6 machines consist of two 16 core AMD processors with 64 GBs of RAM.
-The XK7 machines consist of a single 16 core AMD processor with 32 GBs of RAM and a NVIDIA K20X GPU @bwinfo.

-Cray XE6 machines were used to perform all tests utilizing purely synthetic data.
-OpenMP and MPI were implemented by the Cray Compiler, Cray C version 8.3.10.
+Testing was performed on the `tesla` machine at the University of Akron's Computer Science Department.
+The machine contains a Tesla K40C and 2x Intel(R) Xeon(R) CPU X5690 @ 3.47GHz.
-The synthetic data is in the form of a gene-by-sample matrix consisting of the presence or absence of each gene within the sample.
+All tests utilize purely synthetic data in the form of a gene-by-sample matrix consisting of the presence or absence of each gene within the sample.
 This data was generated according to a model we defined.
 We then ensured the result of the consensus network(s) matched our model to validate functionality and evaluate a degree of correctness for our algorithm.
 Each test was run five times with the mean, standard deviation, and standard error calculated to measure runtime consistency.